 NOTE: Eligibility requirement.
-Students should have achieved a B Grade in Semester One.
-Students must also have achieved a Level 2 or above in the Reading or Writing components of the Online Literacy and Numeracy Assessment (OLNA).
-EAL/D Progress Map Level 5.
+Students should have achieved a B Grade in Semester One Year 10 EAL/D. Students must also have achieved a Level 2 or above in the Reading or Writing components of the Online Literacy and Numeracy Assessment (OLNA) and EAL/D Progress Map Level 5 for all language modes (speaking, listening, reading and writing)

 Description and content Unit 1 Unit 1 focuses on investigating how language and culture are interrelated and expressed in a range of contexts.
 A variety of oral, written and multimodal texts are used to develop understanding of text structures and language features.
 Students explore the relationship between these structures and features and the context, purpose and audience of texts.
 The unit will enhance students' confidence in creating texts for different purposes and across all language modes in both real and imagined contexts.
-Content : Communication skills and strategies, comprehension skills and strategies, language and textual analysis, creating texts.
+Content: Communication skills and strategies, comprehension skills and strategies, language and textual analysis, creating texts.
 Unit 2 Unit 2 focuses on analysing and evaluating perspectives and attitudes presented in texts, and creating extended texts for a range of contexts.
 SAE language skills for effective communication in an expanding range of contexts are consolidated.
 The use of cohesive text structures and language features is developed.
 Content : Texts in context, language and textual analysis, engaging and responding, creating texts and reflecting.